 Before a councillor attends an event, they must obtain committee approval.
 Councillors may also attend approved events as part of their personal development plan (PDP).

-Any hotel or travel arrangements for conferences are made by the council departments concerned.
+Any accommodation or travel arrangements for conferences are made directly by the council.

 Councillors should take a careful note and keep receipts for any expenses they incur while they are away on council business because they may be able to claim for these as part of their subsistence allowances or as incidental expenses.
 This relates to such things as meals, bus and taxi fares or necessary telephone calls.

 This table shows the rates of subsistence that should be adhered to:

 Departments will assist councillors in the completion of claim forms.
 Councillors should contact an appropriate officer immediately upon returning from the conference to give details of additional expenses incurred and to sign the necessary claim forms.